cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 ## Plugin Structure

-There are a variety of places in Juneberry that need to import, construct and execute a custom python extension.
-Examples: when transforming data, construct a loss function or training callbacks.
+There are a variety of places in Juneberry that need to import, construct, and execute a custom python extension.
+Examples: when transforming data, construct a loss function, or training callbacks.
 All these uses have a similar pattern where a class is specified with a Fully Qualified Class Name (FQCN) and a dictionary of keyword arguments to be passed in during construction.
 The plugin must have a `__call__(self)` method, which is invoked for each data input.
 Different transforms may have different parameters to `__call__`, depending on their specific use case.
 Refer to the details or arguments when invoking each transform property.

-The general schema for the plugin is:
+The general schema for a plugin is:

 ```
 {